openedx/frontend-app-learner-portal-enterprise/docs/decisions/0006-reorder-component-tree-to-reduce-unnecessary-api-calls-and-improve-user-experience.md

 # Consequences

-* With the `Suspense` approach, a `fallback` may be provided to render something while a lazy loaded component is loading, for example a spinner.
-We are admittedly introducing a bit more complexity in the UI in terms of needing to deal with a new type of loading state, where relevant.
+* With the `Suspense` approach, a `fallback` may be provided to render something while a lazy loaded component is loading, for example a spinner or skeleton state.
+We are admittedly introducing a bit more complexity in the UI in terms of needing to consider a new type of loading state, where relevant.